top of page

 Support options

-We use one to one, small group and community gaming to develop, essential skills, emotional resilience and work readiness.
+We use one to one and small group gaming to develop, essential skills, emotional resilience, digital skills and work readiness.

 How it works